By Sandi Gohn

 After catching the attention of the Marine Corps, Johnston launched a pilot Code Talker program with 29 Marine recruits of Navajo descent.

-After completing basic training, the 29 young, Navajo Marines worked with Marine communication teams to develop a complex, two-type code of over 211 words.
-Over the course of the war, the code would expand to include 411 words.
+After completing basic training, the 29 young, Navajo Marines worked with Marine communication teams to develop a complex, two-type code of more than211 words.
+Over the course of the war, the code would expand to include a total of 411 words.

 During the initial testing phase of the Navajo Code Talker’s system, Marine officials were stunned at how fast the Navajo Marines could transmit, receive and decode messages from other Code Talkers.
 No other form of military code, at the time, was as fast or accurate.